CMNWestbrook/Project-Miniverse/README.md

 The user must make an account or log into an existing account.
 If live the passwords would be hashed before being saved in the database.

-A user can search the titles of all 3D models uploaded to the site.
+A user can search the titles of all 3D models uploaded to the site if logged in.
 ![](https://github.com/CWestbrookSF/Project-Miniverse/blob/master/static/images/explore_page_butter.jpg "Explore page butter search")
 <br />